nebari-dev/nebari/docs/source/installation/configuration.md

 You can specify arbitrary authentication via the `custom` type.
 All `config` attributes will be set as traitlets to the configured authentication class.
-The attributes will obey the type set via yaml (e.g. True -> will be a boolean True for Traitets).
+The attributes will obey the type set via yaml (e.g. True -> will be a boolean True for Traitlets).

 ```yaml
 security: